hardcodes/lmtyas/README.md

 Since version 3.0.0 `lmtyas` opens a Unix Domain Socket to listen for a command to reload the certificate and private key that are used for TLS encryption of the HTTPS server.

-When request was received,
+When request to reload the certificate and private key was received,
 - the https server will be stopped,
-- the certficate files will be reread and
+- the to reload the certificate and private key will be re-read from disk and
 - the server started again with the running config.
 No need to [set RSA password](#set-rsa-password).

 A debug build will use the file `/tmp/lmtyas-uds.socket`, a production build the file `<work directory>/socket/lmtyas-uds.socket`, e.g. `/opt/lmtyas/socket/lmtyas-uds.socket`.